mthuurne/retroasm/docs/instruction-set.rst

 Inside a function, value arguments are treated as local variables, meaning they can be modified.

+Names of arguments and local variables, constants and references are not allowed to overlap with names that have been defined in the global namespace, such as names of registers, I/O channels or functions.

 By default, functions do not return anything:

 .. code-block::